-A lot of expense can be avoided through thorough tenant education.
+A lot of expenses can be avoided through thorough tenant education.
 Part of our property management is to make efforts to ensure all of our tenants understand the basics of maintaining a property and understand their responsibilities as a tenant.

-For example, changing disposables such as lightbulbs and cooker hood filters does not require a callout from either an electrician or an appliance engineer (you would be suprised at how many times it has been requested!) and is the responsibility of the tenant under the tenancy agreement.
-The same goes, the majority of the time, for gardening, weeding, window cleaning and cooker cleaning amongst other basic tasks.
+For example, changing disposables such as lightbulbs and cooker hood filters do not require a callout from either an electrician or an appliance engineer (you would be surprised at how many times it has been requested!) and is the responsibility of the tenant under the tenancy agreement.
+The same goes, the majority of the time, for gardening, weeding, window cleaning, and cooker cleaning amongst other basic tasks.